 - properly identifying COVID-19 health risks in the workplace;

 - ensuring compliance with all legal requirements that apply depending on the jurisdiction and industry; and

 For more information on how to create and implement effective risk mitigation strategies in view of reopening the workplace, please see our Roadmap for Canadian employers: Reopening the workplace while mitigating pandemic risks (guide aussi disponible en français).

 Although government orders and recommendations may vary by jurisdictions there are a number of measures employers can follow to work towards ensuring a safe and healthy workplace.

 Recently, a number of jurisdictions have provided specific guidance on how to maintain health and safety in the reopening workplace and between returning workers.
 Generally, employers in Canada will have to develop reasonable measures to:

-In the federal sphere, the Labour Program has advised that all federally regulated employers are expected to comply with the relevant provincial health and emergency legislation.
-Certain federally regulated industries such as the aviation and the railway industries also have specific requirements with respect to face coverings.
+In the federal sphere, the Labour Program has advised that all federally-regulated employers are expected to comply with the relevant provincial and municipal public health legislation.
+Certain federally-regulated industries, such as the aviation and the railway industries, must comply with specific face-covering requirements.